ArtRand/signalAlign/Manual.md

 5. run `make`
 6. Test the installation by running `make test`
 7. All of the programs can be found in the `/bin/` directory
+8. If python can't find the modules in the repo, add the directory to the PYTHONPATH like so: `export PYTHONPATH="$PYTHONPATH:$(pwd)"`

 ### Quick Start
 1. Install